mainmatter/playbook/process/README.md

 - identify the most relevant tasks from each project stakeholder's perspectives;
-  the goal here is to find a good balance between work on features and other aspects like bugfixes, refactoring, dependency updates, addressing tech debt in general but also addressing other requirements coming in for example from the marketing department or other stakeholders
+  the goal here is to find a good balance between work on features and other aspects like bug fixes, refactoring, dependency updates, addressing tech debt in general but also addressing other requirements coming in for example from the marketing department or other stakeholders
 - help the respective stakeholders translate feature or other change requests